MaynardMiner/PowerShell-PCIUtils/README.md

 lspci -vmms [busid]
 ```

-Gathers PCI information based on registry key entries.
+Gathers PCI information based on registry entries.
 If you would like more commands available- post an issue.

 If you ever need to update pci.ids
 Simply place latest pci.ids in device folders